jgcoliveira/ECommerce--Sales-Business-Review/README.md

 ![v2 0_Delivery_Average_1](https://user-images.githubusercontent.com/78386715/125781018-05b0c046-488d-4748-9d15-745592380df6.PNG)

-Average Delivery Time -Roraima, Pará, Alagoas, Amapá e Amazonas (mostly Norte region states) all have a concerning average delivery time.
+**Average Delivery Time** - Roraima, Pará, Alagoas, Amapá e Amazonas (mostly Norte region states) all have a concerning average delivery time.
 Between Nov17 and Mar18, delivery times were more than 2 weeks, which coincided with the increase of orders during the same period.

 ![v2 0_Delivery_Delays_1](https://user-images.githubusercontent.com/78386715/125781594-ea10cbb2-83d7-4ae3-8bcd-5c2e85865513.PNG)

-Number of Delays - São Paulo and Rio de Janeiro both have the biggest revenue and also the biggest number of delays, most of them experienced between Nov17 and Mar18.
+**Number of Delays** - São Paulo and Rio de Janeiro both have the biggest revenue and also the biggest number of delays, most of them experienced between Nov17 and Mar18.
 In the same period, most states also saw an increase in the number of delays, with the exception of states with a low number of purcheses, such as Tocatins, Acre, Alagoas and Sergipe.